MU-Enigma/Technical-OC-Hiring-2025/AIML/SE23UCSE055/README.md

 [![Watch on YouTube](https://img.youtube.com/vi/ZfOjHAf6IfA/hqdefault.jpg)](https://youtu.be/ZfOjHAf6IfA)

-Small 5min video going over the project, its a good starting point if you want to understand the overall structure of the project and some of the inner-workings.
+Small 5min video going over the project, its a good starting point if you want to understand the overall structure of the project and some of its inner-workings.

 ---